 - the most appropriate learning opportunities and resources for their profession.

-- that learning as part of clinical practice, in response to clinical problems, is the best educational approach.
+- that learning as part of clinical practice in response to clinical problems is the best educational approach.

-The expert rehabilitation professional is able to:
+The expert rehabilitation professional can:

 - identify, as part of any clinical activity, when they need to or should learn more

-- appreciate what can be learned from education and experience outside own personal ‘comfort zone’
+- appreciate what can be learned from education and experience outside own personal ‘comfort zone.’

 - admit lack of knowledge or skill openly, and actively work to reverse the lack